reynaldo-hendson/Api-parking-control/readme.md

 + Crud

 ### Observações:
-+ No aquivo application.properties, trocar a senha do banco de dados.
++ No arquivo application.properties, trocar a senha do banco de dados.